theo-armour/agenda/3-0-entities/0-next-village/diana-greer.md

 * 415 271 4286

-## 2024-11-17
+## 2024-11-19

-I look forward to another session with you.
+Hi Diana.
+Thank you very much for your wonderful efforts last week.
+I really appreciate your professionalism and your sharps eye.
+I hope and look forward to another session with you.
 The objective: finish with finding photos and then starting to collect these into something that can be shipped tp the scanning people.

 I also talked to Donna about my employing you for techie work.
-I specifically said that I initiated the request and that anything we might do would absolutely follow Next Village gulines.
+I specifically said that I initiated the request and that anything we might do would absolutely follow Next Village guidelines.

 Donna said this could be possible.
-It would be organized by Jacqeline who is not back for another week.
+It would be organized by Jacqueline who is not back for another week.
 It would also involves us signing a document that this effort is not part of Next Village.

 ## 2024-11-12